LearningNerd/intro-apis-workshop/api-challenges-1.md

 ## Challenge 1: Practice reading API documentation and get a random joke

-Somebady made a [**Dad Jokes API**](https://icanhazdadjoke.com/api) just for laughs.
+Somebody made a [**Dad Jokes API**](https://icanhazdadjoke.com/api) just for laughs.
 It's not a very *useful* API, but it's a nice simple example of how APIs work -- plus, some of the jokes are actually sort of funny! :laughing:

 When learning how to work with any API, *most* of your time will be spent just reading their documentation!